 What is the GED® test?

-The GED® test has five subjects in the areas of writing, social studies, science, reading, and mathematics.
+The GED® test has four subjects in the areas of math, reasoning through language arts, science, and social studies.
 Each test requires you to use general knowledge and thinking skills.
-Few questions ask you to recall facts, details, or meanings of terms.
+The test is aligned with current high school standards and career-and college-readiness expectations.
 The GED® test is designed to measure knowledge and skills that are usually learned in high school classes, but which you have learned through observation, experiences, and informal discussion.

 The GED® test demands achievement.
 To earn a GED® credential, test takers must pass a seven-hour, five-minute set of tests.
 The tests not only cover each subject area (writing, social studies, science, reading, and mathematics) but also test a person's skills at communicating, processing information, problem solving, and critical thinking.
 The GED® reflects current high school curriculum standards while including content related to the workplace and community.
 The test is also designed so that those who pass them must meet or exceed the performance of the top 60 percent of traditional graduating high school seniors.